-40 This section is based on information provided in Navy briefing slides provided to the House Armed Services Committee in May 2009.
+43 This section is based on information provided in Navy briefing slides provided to the House Armed Services Committee in May 2009.

-- continuing with the VH-71 program in more or less its current form-with program restructuring (e.g., schedule adjustments) as required to take recent program developments into account-and procuring 23 Increment II aircraft; - restructuring the VH-71 program to one that would provide a total of 23 Increment I aircraft, including the five pilot production Increment I aircraft already procured, plus 18 additional Increment I aircraft; and - upgrading and extending the service life of the 19 existing presidential helicopters, and pursue no new presidential helicopter program of any kind, at least for the next several years.
+- restructuring the VH-71 program to one that would provide a total of 23 Increment I aircraft, including the five pilot production Increment I aircraft already procured, plus 18 additional Increment I aircraft; and - upgrading and extending the service life of the 19 existing presidential helicopters, and pursue no new presidential helicopter program of any kind, at least for the next several years.